nostack-dev/minitemplate/README.md

 - emerald
 - corporate
 - synthwave
-- retro
+- business
 - cyberpunk

-- valentine
-- aqua
-- lofi
-- pastel
-- fantasy
-- wireframe
-- black
-- luxury
-- dracula
-- cmyk
-- autumn
-- acid
-- lemonade
-- night
-- coffee
-- winter
-- dim
-- nord
-- sunset
+For a complete list [click here](https://daisyui.com/docs/themes/)
 ## daisyUI

 MiniTemplate uses daisyUI for modular scoped Tailwind CSS components.
-You can [click here](https://daisyui.com/components/) to see all available components, themes and their documentation.
+You can [visit daisyUI documentation](https://daisyui.com/components/) to see all available components, themes, and their documentation.

 For further assistance or contributions, feel free to reach out or contribute to the project!

 ---